zodern/mup-aws-beanstalk/docs/index.md

             'giflib-devel': ''
         },

+        // (Optional) Send a SIGTERM signal to the app instances 30 seconds before they will be shut down.
+        gracefulShutdown: true

         // (optional) Same options as when deploying with mup.
         // The one difference is serverOnly now defaults to true
         buildOptions: {